silveringsea/oozie-to-airflow/CONTRIBUTING.md

 The environment can be setup via the virtualenv setup (you can create one using [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) for example.
-While in the virtualenv, you need to run [init.sh](init.sh) script to install all requirements and check python version.

-Note!
-You need to run [run-all-configurations](bin/run-all-configurations) script once before you attempt to run unit tests and examples.
-This script generates configuration from the templates
+While in your virtualenv, you can install all the requirements via `pip install -r requirements.txt`.

-## Adding bin directory to your PATH
+You can add the [bin](bin) subdirectory to your

-You can add the [bin](bin) subdirectory to your PATH, then all the scripts below can be run without adding bin path.
+PATH, then all the scripts below can be run without adding `./bin` prefix.

-You can do it for example by adding similar line to your `.bash_profile` or `bin/postactivate` from your virtual environment:
+This can be done for example by adding similar line to your `.bash_profile` or `bin/postactivate` from your virtual environment:

 ```bash
 export PATH=${PATH}:<INSERT_PATH_TO_YOUR_OOZIE_PROJECT>/bin
 ```

-Otherwise you need to run them from the bin subdirectory - prepending it with the path, for example:
+Otherwise you need to run all the scripts from the bin subdirectory, for example:

 ```bash
 ./bin/o2a --help
 ```

-In all the examples below it is assumed that the [bin](bin) directory is in your PATH.
+In all the example commands below it is assumed that the [bin](bin) directory is in your PATH.

 ## Static code analysis and pre-commit hooks